beau1399/fast-markov/README.md

 * Parameter *target-length* defines a minimum quote length.
 This is a soft limit, in that sentence fragments will be trimmed off of the end of the generated quote, so that quotes consist of full sentences.

 * Parameters *min-phrase* and *max-phrase* define the range of the size of the fragments used to build quotes.
 The range is inclusive of its minimum but not its maximum.
 A value from the range will be randomly selected for each quote.
 The range is subject to the learning process; if a value of, say, 3 is selected for a quote, and that quote is rated good, then a 3 will be added to the in-memory range used for additional quotes.
-The range is also made persistent in file "ranges," which is loaded at startup, if available, in which case *min-phrase* and *max-phrase* are not used.
+The range is also made persistent in file "lengths," which is loaded at startup, if available, in which case *min-phrase* and *max-phrase* are not used.

 * Values *dot-token*, *bang-token*, *quest-token*, and *comma-token* are placeholders used by the lexer.
 They should not require adjustment unless your input happens to include the default values supplied.